-The litigation culminated on 3 March 2017 when the Supreme Court affirmed the decision of the Court of Appeal.
-It ruled that the action taken by the President in 2009 to void the award of the Blocks was within his executive powers.
+On 3 March 2017, the Supreme Court of Nigeria reached a judgment on the litigation initiated by Korean National Oil Corporation ("KNOC") in March 2009 to challenge the government's decision to void the awards of the blocks made in 2006.
+It affirmed the decision of the Court of Appeal, ruling that the action taken by the President in 2009 to void the award of the Blocks was within his executive powers.
 The remedy for KNOC was therefore a suit for breach of contract and damages and not a writ of certiorari.
 The Supreme Court did not rule on the merits of KNOC's case.
 KNOC could have chosen to return to the High Court with a contractual lawsuit, but it has become clear that they have decided to withdraw from the blocks, seeking a refund of their partial payment of the signature bonuses of US\$ 92.3 million.

 The Department of Petroleum Resources re-offered the blocks to the ONGC Group.
 Equator tried to reach agreement with the other remaining claimants in order to present the government with a joint solution.
-However, Owel, NJ Exploration and Tulip continued to press government with their individual claims.
+However, Owel Petroleum Services Nigeria Ltd ('Owel'), NJ Exploration Limited ("NJ Exploration") and Tulip Energy Resources Nigeria Limited ("Tulip") continued to press government with their individual claims.
 Faced with this, Equator has decided to concentrate on its claim to at least 30% of the blocks and is vigorously pursuing it.